 - Should the United States have more than two political parties?

 - What issues are most important to you?

-- If you could vote, who would you vote for this Election Day?
+- If you’re not of voting age but could vote, who would you vote for this Election Day?

 - Why is it important for people to vote?